ritaeperjesi/realityAR/README.md

 *and suddenly it’s evening.*

 I'm fascinated by the picture of every human being connected to the sun with a sunbeam.
 Well, the half of the people on Earth.
+I used Adobe Aero for the creation.

 [Watch the video](https://www.youtube.com/watch?v=CzMP-IZxyg0)